 Education level and wealth, I am sure, partly, if not entirely, explains the significantly different attitudes of women in Kathmandu Valley and the Central Region — where the valley is located — from the rest.
 The valley probably has the highest concentration of the educated and wealthy in the country.

-Not surprisingly, attitudes of women varies greatly by marital status as well.
+Not surprisingly, attitudes of women vary greatly by marital status as well.

 Those who were never married are significantly less laxed about wife-beating than both of those who are married and formerly married.
 Interestingly enough, those who were formerly married appear to be just a little more relaxed than those who are still married!